-Problems may occur when families don't recognize those members that want to be slightly removed from the family action.
-The more-sociable family members insist on frequent contact, pout when they don't get phone calls and insert themselves into occasions without invitation -- all to the dismay of the more-private family members.
+But most of us have considerable variations within our families, and problems may occur when families don't recognize those members that want to be slightly removed from the family action.
+The more-sociable family members insist on frequent contact, pout when they don't get phone calls and insert themselves into occasions without invitation — all to the dismay of the more-private family members.

 For most families, the goal is to be in touch without being demanding or intrusive.
 Electronic communications have made this goal much easier to reach.
-I can send a child a text message, tag a grandchild in a Facebook post or Tweet, or find out whether a grandchild has posted anything in Instagram, all with a minimum of actual interaction.
+Grandparents can send a child a text message, tag a grandchild in a Facebook post or tweet, or find out whether a grandchild has posted anything in Instagram, all without demanding any attention.

-Of course, there are times when you just want to hear a family member's voice and you should just pick up the phone.
+Of course, electronic communications are no substitute for face-to-face contact and phone time.
+There are times when you just want to hear a family member's voice and you should just pick up the phone.
+Or Skype or FaceTime and you can see the faces of loved ones, too.

 Dysfunctional Enmeshed Families